pypa/packaging.python.org/source/specifications/platform-compatibility-tags.rst

 .. _android:

-android
+Android
 -------

-Android uses the schema ``android_<api_level>_<abi>``, indicating compatibility with the given Android API level or later, on the given ABI.
+Android uses the schema :file:`android_{api_level}_{abi}`, indicating compatibility with the given Android API level or later, on the given ABI.
 Android makes no distinction between physical devices and emulated devices.

-Note that this tag schema uses the API level, which is a positive integer, not the user-facing Android version.
+The API level should be a positive integer.
+Note that this value is the API level, and *not* the user-facing Android version.
 The release known as Android 12 (code named "Snow Cone") uses API level 31 or 32, depending on the specific Android version in use.
 Android's release documentation contains the `full list of Android versions and their corresponding API levels
 <https://developer.android.com/tools/releases/platforms>`__.

 There are 4 `supported ABIs <https://developer.android.com/ndk/guides/abis>`__.